-Dr Sue Holttum is based at the Salomons Centre for Applied Psychology in Tunbridge Wells four days per week and at the British Association of Art Therapists one day as part-time Research Officer.
+Dr Sue Holttum is based at the Salomons Institute for Applied Psychology in Tunbridge Wells four days per week and at the British Association of Art Therapists one day as part-time Research Officer.
 Having previously carried out research on depression, Sue's interests moved to personal growth and 'recovery', and arts and health.
 Sue views recovery as individual to each person and as influenced by social context.
 Sue is interested in creativity in both science and arts, carries out research in art therapy, and is also interested in training, learning and teaching.

 Sue organises the bulk of the research teaching on the Clinical Psychology Doctorate and assists Dr Alex Hassett in leading the PhD in Professional Practice.
 Sue regularly supervises clinical psychology doctorate research and PhD students.
 Sue has acted as external examiner for many clinical psychology and counselling psychology doctoral projects, and is external examiner for the Masters in Clnical Psychology and Mental Health at London South Bank University.

 Sue has supervised research projects on health psychology, professional development and training, autogenic training, post-traumatic growth, mental health recovery and art therapy.
 Sue meets regularly with members of the Salomons Advisory Group of Experts by Experience (SAGE), a service user group that advises the clinical psychology programme.
 In her role with SAGE, Sue takes a special interest in discussion of issues around research and facilitating research consultation to clinical psychology trainees in relation to trainees' research.